Refractive Surgery Outcomes: Standard Graphs for Reporting Refractive Surgery

 In January 2011, a joint editorial was published in the Journal of Refractive Surgery,3 the Journal of Cataract and Refractive Surgery4 and Cornea5 in which some final amendments were made to the graphs.
 This final editorial also outlined the commitment of these three journals to ensure authors report their outcomes with a minimum standard of displaying the six standard graphs for datasets that lend themselves to this format of reporting.

-The figure shown here demonstrates the Standard Graphs of Reporting Refractive Surgery for an example population and an example of the Standard Graphs are published in virtually every issue of the JRS.
+The figure shown here demonstrates the Standard Graphs for Reporting Refractive Surgery for an example population.
+An example of the Standard Graphs are now published in virtually every issue of JRS.
 These graphs can be easily generated using standard spreadsheet software programs such as Microsoft Excel, as well as other software programs designed specifically for refractive surgery outcomes analysis.

 You can find an Excel template which can be used to produce the nine required graphs by clicking below:

 - Waring GO, 3rd.
 Standard graphs for reporting refractive surgery.
 J Refract Surg.
 2000;16(4):459-466.
 Erratum in: J Refract Surg.
 2001;2017:following table of contents.